MalenaLucero/starwars/README.md

 # Star Wars Challenge

-When the user inputs the name of two Star Wars characters, the app will return the movies in which both characters appear.
+This app takes the name of two characters from Star Wars and returns the movies in which both of them appear.

 ## Getting started